ploomber/sql/docs/packaging-your-sql-project/containerizing-etl-with-docker.md

 2. A `requirements.txt` file listing any dependencies and their versions
 3. A `Dockerfile` to build a Docker image

-We covered the first two item in the previous sections.
+We covered the first two items in the previous sections.
 In this section, we will learn how to create a `Dockerfile` to build a Docker image.

 ## Pipeline directory structure